 WMK's financial assets include Cash and Cash Equivalents, Fee Receivables, Ministry of Education Funding Receivables and Trade and Other Receivables.
-Classification and measurement of WMK's financial assets has been determined by applying the soley payments of interest and principle ('SPPI') test and the business model test.
+Classification and measurement of WMK's financial assets has been determined by applying the soley payments of principal and interest ('SPPI') test and the business model test.